 After her career as a division one swimmer for the University of Richmond, Mina came to yoga looking to gain flexibility and experience in an entirely new form of exercise.
 She quickly realized that yoga not only offered a strong physical practice, but also a new way of life.
 She was amazed by the way her body was able to maintain the strength she had developed as a swimmer, while also finding ease and an increased range of motion.
 She went on to receive her teacher training through Down Dog Yoga, a Power Vinyasa Yoga studio in Washington D.C.
 Being an athlete for her whole life, Mina became passionate about spreading power yoga to fellow athletes and others in her home city of RVA.
 She is excited about about being a part of the Humble Haven community and exposing more people to the many life changing aspects of yoga!

-Marisa was always intrigued by yoga, but for years was too intimidated to try it out.
+For years, Marisa was intrigued by yoga but too intimidated to try it out.
 When a studio in her hometown offered a beginner’s series, she finally decided to give it a chance…and it was one of the most beneficial decisions she has ever made.
 Her initial curiosity grew into a deep desire to expand her knowledge.
-She completed her 200 hour certification through CorePower Yoga in 2013.
+She completed her 200 hour certification through CorePower Yoga.
 In 2014 she ventured to India, earning her 300 hour certification at Anand Prakash Ashram under the guidance of Yogrishi Vishvketu.
 In 2017, she earned her 85 hour prenatal certification through Golden Bridge Yoga.

 For yoga & wellness bits from Marisa: @marisa.atula